Medical Sharps Disposal

 889A Devlin Road, American Canyon (at the Devlin Road Transfer Station), every Friday and Saturday from 9:00AM–4:00PM

-OLE Health – also collects medications; call for hours
+OLE Health – call or check website for hours:

 1141 Pear Tree Lane, Napa 254-1770